-Transportation is fundamental in shaping urban form and quality of life.
-The transport sector contributes to a quarter of the global GHG emissions.
+Transportation is fundamental to shaping urban form and quality of life.
+The transport sector contributes to a quarter of global GHG emissions.
 It is integral to countries' Nationally Determined Contributions (NDCs) to mitigate global warming or control warming beyond 2 °C or 1.5 °C above the pre-industrial level.
-Climate change mitigation in the transport sector demands a tailored approach for cities of the global South- rapidly urbanizing with increased dependence on motorization- incorporating social aspects of sustainability.
+Climate change mitigation in the transport sector demands a tailored approach for cities of the global south-recently urbanizing with increased dependence on motorization-incorporating social aspects of sustainability.
 The study examines the delivery of climate change mitigation and Sustainable Development Goals (SDG) in Udaipur's passenger transport sector through six SDGs.
-Over and above the Business-as-usual Scenario, the two scenarios presented are- the Technology Scenario, which recalibrates Udaipur's available Low-Carbon Mobility Plan and the SDG Scenario, addressing social transformations applying assumptions derived from the primary survey in the city.
-The socially sensitive SDG scenario prioritizes the mobility demand of those with low or no mobility.
-It also enhances mobility by retaining the share of non-motorized transport (NMT), intermediate public transport (IPT), and public transport (PT) and regulates excessive use of private motorized vehicles.
+Over and above the business-as-usual scenario, the two scenarios presented are the technology scenario, which recalibrates Udaipur's available low-carbon mobility plan, and the SDG scenario, which addresses social transformations by applying assumptions derived from the primary survey in the city.
+The socially sensitive SDG scenario prioritizes the mobility demands of those with low or no mobility.
+It also enhances mobility by retaining the share of non-motorized transport (NMT), intermediate public transport (IPT), and public transport (PT) and regulating excessive use of private motorized vehicles.
 However, the SDG scenario causes a 26% increase in the vehicle kilometer traveled (VKT), a 24% increase in CO2 emissions, and a 29% decrease in other GHG emissions over the Technology Scenario.